Caught-In or Between Hazards Training for Construction

 - What are some examples of injuries where a construction worker can be caught-in or between two objects?
 (Crushed between two vehicles, equipment or materials, caught in operating machinery, buried by loose dirt or rock when a trench collapses, etc)

 - What are the three groups of common caught-in or between injuries that OSHA has identified?
-(Workers caught in unguarded machinery, buried in or buried by a material, and “pinned between” injuries which might involve cars, machines, heavy equipment, etc)
+(Workers caught in unguarded machinery, buried in or buried by material, and “pinned between” injuries that might involve cars, machines, heavy equipment, etc)

 - How do most injuries that are the result of the employee being buried occur?
 (Often, when the walls of an unprotected trench collapse.
-Since a square yard of soil can weigh a ton or more, trench cave-ins can easily crush or suffocate people.)
+Since a square yard of soil can weigh a ton or more, trench cave-ins can easily crush or suffocate people – that’s why trenching and shoring training is so important.)

 - What are some other hazards that workers can be exposed to when trapped in a trench? (contaminated soil, exposed utility lines, water or chemicals that are in the trench, etc)